At one time, SRM applications tried to be all things for all storage shops, with little success. Modern data storage...

 Yet fresh players continue to arrive on the scene, Schulz noted.
 For example, SANpulse Technologies Inc., which isn't exactly a startup, provides analysis and correlation.

 "Overall, we're seeing a shift from the large monolithic, costly SRM tools to lighter, easier to use, more nimble tools," Schulz said.
 The old SRM tools typically required extensive customization and took upwards of a year to deploy before a company would start seeing real value.
-"Today's smaller, lighter tools are relatively
+"Today's smaller, lighter tools are relatively cheap and fast to install.
+The users get value almost immediately," he added.

 Aptare CEO Rick Clark refers to the earlier storage resource management players as SRM 1.0.
 He dubs new players, like his company, as SRM 2.0.